systemetric/docs.robocon.uk/src/content/docs/hardware/the-brainbox.md

 <!--EndFragment-->

-### Connecting to the BrainBox and setting up code:
+### Connecting to the BrainBox and setting up code

 Now that the brainbox is powered on, turn on your laptop and open the User account.